 - Note the reading on your meter

 If no one is at home using water during the day, a good time to do the initial meter check is right before you go to work.
 Then check it again when you get home at the end of the day.
 If the two meter readings don't match up, you can conclude that you have a leak that needs to be fixed.

 Potential Problem 4: It's not just your home

-The Solution: Just give your local water supply company a call and let them know that you're experiencing low water pressure that you were unable to tie back to a probem in your own pipes, and that they should check within their own system.
+The Solution: Just give your local water supply company a call and let them know you're experiencing low water pressure and that you were unable to tie the problem back to your own pipes.
+At that point, they should offer to check within their own system.

 While these aren't the only causes of low water pressure, they are some of the most common.
 If you need help identifying your problem and returning your water pressure to a livable level, or have other serious plumbing problems, just give us a call at (864) 242-5511, or click the banner below to schedule service online!
 You can also sign up for our Diamond Club to be sure your plumbing is getting regular checkups, and that little problems (like dwindling water pressure) are caught before they turn into big ones.